iceddev/cooldux/README.md

 ## makeActionCreator

-Since we're throwing actions and reducers into a single file, let't not bother with explicit constants:
+Since we're throwing actions and reducers into a single file, let's not bother with explicit constants:

 ```javascript